neuraloperator/neuraloperator/doc/source/theory_guide/fno.rst

 ========================

-This page (which takes about 10 minutes to read), introduces the Fourier neural operator that solves a family of PDEs from scratch.
+This page (which takes about 10 minutes to read) introduces the Fourier neural operator that solves a family of PDEs from scratch.
-It is the first work that can learn resolution-invariant solution operators on the Navier-Stokes equation, achieving state-of-the-art accuracy among all existing deep learning methods and up to 1000x faster than traditional solvers.
+It is the first work that can learn resolution-invariant solution operators for the Navier-Stokes equation, achieving state-of-the-art accuracy among all existing deep learning methods and up to 1000x faster than traditional solvers.
 Also, check out the paper [1]_ and article [2]_.

+.. raw:: html

+   <div style="margin-top: 2em;"></div>

 Operator learning
 =================